-Mr. Bentley didn't say what the cost to put up the tower would be or how long the district would pay

-Energy costs for the district are going up by about 2 percent a year, based on statistics, he said.
+Mr. Bentley didn't say what the cost to put up the tower would be or how long the district would pay Energy costs for the district are going up by about 2 percent a year, based on statistics, he said.
 With a wind turbine, those costs would go down.
 He said Kansas is the thirdwindiest state in the country.
 He said the firm's turbine has no gear box.
 A broken gear box is normally the reason someone sees the wind turbine not blowing, Mr. Bentley said.
 He said the company has taken that box out to help prevent turbine breakdowns.
-Instead, the model they sell has a hydraulic control system.
+Instead, responsibility to the school to get the model they sell has a hydraulic the turbine hooked up to the city control system.